top of page

 tria prima, clockwise from top left: mercury, sulfur, salt

-Understanding symbolic significance of salt in alchemy, one is aware of the composition and relationships of the tria prima and their functions in spiritual and physical life.
-In spiritual alchemy the components are metaphors for real processes and elements of the Self.
+Understanding symbolic significance of salt in alchemy, one is aware of the composition and relationships of the tria prima, their singular qualities and functions as components of all matter or ingredients in making of medicines and precious metals.

 Salt is a constrictive force and displays characteristics of condensation and crystallization.
 To alchemists of the Renaissance, salt is the substance of all things physical.
 It's the fixed principle of all existence.